AddamEdwards/addamedwards.github.io/README.md

 **PhD Candidate** | **Mechanical Engineering** | **Additive Manufacturing** | **Machine Learning**

-PhD candidate at The University of Western Australia researching in-situ monitoring of Laser Powder Bed Fusion additive manufacturing, with a focus on using machine learning to detect defects and sub-optimal process conditions.
+PhD candidate at The University of Western Australia researching in-situ monitoring of laser powder bed fusion additive manufacturing, with a focus on using machine learning to detect defects and sub-optimal process conditions.
 This website will serve as a repository of past and current research endeavours.

 ---